MedMNIST/MedMNIST/README.md

 ![MedMNISTv2_overview](https://raw.githubusercontent.com/MedMNIST/MedMNIST/main/assets/medmnistv2.jpg)

 We introduce *MedMNIST*, a large-scale MNIST-like collection of standardized biomedical images, including 12 datasets for 2D and 6 datasets for 3D.
-All images are standardized into multiple size options (MNIST-like 28, 64, 128, and 224)with the corresponding classification labels, so that no background knowledge is required for users.
+All images are standardized into multiple size options (MNIST-like 28 and larger 64/128/224) with the corresponding classification labels, so that no background knowledge is required for users.
 Covering primary data modalities in biomedical images, MedMNIST is designed to perform classification on lightweight 2D and 3D images with various data scales (from 100 to 100,000) and diverse tasks (binary/multi-class, ordinal regression and multi-label).
 The resulting dataset, consisting of approximately 708K 2D images and 10K 3D images in total, could support numerous research and educational purposes in biomedical image analysis, computer vision and machine learning.
 We benchmark several baseline methods on MedMNIST, including 2D / 3D neural networks and open-source / commercial AutoML tools.

 For more details, please refer to our paper: